One of the best things about Christmas is the volume of yummy things around the house – and our dogs tend to agree.

 - Cooked poultry bones – It might seem generous to let your dog chew on tasty bones, but they become brittle during cooking and can splinter inside your dog, causing injuries to their stomach and digestive system.
 Chicken and turkey bones are particularly dangerous.

-In case you ever have an urgent problem, contact us at our St Peters Avenue clinic.
+In case you ever have an urgent problem, take a look at how we handle emergencies at our St Peters Avenue clinic.